Simplicial approach to path homology of quivers, marked categories, groups and algebras

 Note that we also have a variant of homotopy invariance theorem for square-commutative homology (Proposition \ref{prop:homotopy-sc}) but it works only for \emph{non-degenerately} homotopic \emph{non-degenerated} morphisms.
-This version does not allow to prove that contractible graphs have trivial square-commutative homology. \end{example}
+This weak version of homotopy invariance theorem does not allow to prove that graphs contractible in the sense of GLMY-theory have trivial square-commutative homology. \end{example}

 \begin{example} Take the graph $G$ from the previous example \eqref{eq:graph:triangle} and assume that $\KK$ is a principal ideal domain.
 Then by Proposition \ref{prop:EZ-sc} we have

 where $G^{\square n} = G \square \dots \square G.$ \end{example}